Carnitine: Supporting Energy Metabolism and More

 These attributes are crucial for cognitive ageing prevention, ensuring your mind stays sharp as you age.

-Moreover, carnitine boosts brain function by assisting in the production of the neurotransmitter acetylcholine, which is vital for and learning.
+Moreover, carnitine boosts brain function by assisting in the production of the neurotransmitter acetylcholine, which is vital for memory and learning.

 It’s like a personal trainer for your brain, helping it to stay in shape and perform at its best.